 Graphic Arts Club: Students have fun while learning how to use graphic arts software to create their own projects or projects for other Maine East Clubs.
-Club members support Maine East departments, clubs, sports teams, and organizations by providing graphic design assistance whenever needed.
+Club members support

+Maine East departments, clubs, sports teams, and organizations by providing graphic design assistance whenever needed.
+Sponsor: aschneider@maine207.org

 Gymnastics - Circus Club: Circus Club provides the opportunity for any student to learn gymnastics and circus skills, no experience is necessary.
 Besides all the gymnastics apparatus, we have unicycles, stilts, and juggling equipment, along with board tumbling and acromaniacs vaulting for students to learn.
-We meet from September to November and perform in V-Show.
+We meet from September to November and perform in V-Show. baxelsonmcclelland@maine207.org

 H2O (Humble to One): H2O Christian Club's mission is for students to lovingly reach out to others on campus and to grow in fellowship with one another.
 We encourage Christians and non-Christians to join us for prayer, fun, discussions, and fellowship.
+Sponsor: mdobner@maine207.org

 Health Care Society: The goal of the club is to inform the students of Maine East of the career opportunities in the medical field and to fundraise for worthy causes.
+Sponsor: tbuchberger@maine207.org

-Hellenic Club: We welcome all students interested in celebrating Greek heritage and culture.
+Hellenic Club: We welcome all students interested in celebrating Greek heritage and culture.Sponsor: aedsey@maine207.org